AyuSharma176/GCG/README.md

 Modern UI: A sleek, responsive design built with Tailwind CSS, ensuring the website looks great on all devices.

 🛠️ Tech Stack
-This project is a monorepo containing a separate frontend and backend.
+This project is a monorepo containing a separate frontend and backend, built with the MERN stack and other modern technologies.

-Frontend:

-Framework: React

-Build Tool: Vite

-Styling: Tailwind CSS
+Category

+Technologies

+Frontend

-Routing: React Router DOM
+React, Vite, Tailwind CSS, React Router DOM

-Backend:

-Runtime: Node.js

-Framework: Express

-Database: MongoDB with Mongoose

-Web Scraping: Axios & Cheerio

-Deployment:

-Frontend: Vercel
+Backend

+Node.js, Express, Mongoose, Axios, Cheerio

+Deployment

-Backend: Render
+Vercel (Frontend), Render (Backend)

 🚀 Getting Started
 To run this project on your local machine, follow these steps.